John Frederick Herring Sr.: Life and work

-Herring, born in London in 1795, was the son of a London merchant of Dutch parentage, who had been born overseas in America.
+Herring, born in London in 1795, was the son of a London merchant of Dutch parentage, who had been born overseas in the United States.
 The first eighteen years of Herring's life were spent in London, where his greatest interests were drawing and horses.
 In the year 1814, at the age of 18, he moved to Doncaster in the north of England, arriving in time to witness the Duke of Hamilton's "William" win the St. Leger Stakes horserace.
 By 1815, Herring had married Ann Harris; his sons John Frederick Herring Jr., Charles Herring, and Benjamin Herring were all to become artists, while his two daughters, Ann and Emma, both married painters.
 When she was barely of age in 1845 Ann married Harrison Weir.

 In Doncaster, England, Herring was employed as a painter of inn signs and coach insignia on the sides of coaches, and his later contact with a firm owned by a Mr. Wood led to Herring's subsequent employment as a night coach driver.
 Herring spent his spare time painting portraits of horses for inn parlors, and he became known as the "artist coachman" (at the time).
 Herring's talent was recognized by wealthy customers, and he began painting hunters and racehorses for the gentry.

 In 1830, John Frederick Herring, Senior left Doncaster for Newmarket, England, where he spent three years before moving to London, England.
 During this time, Herring might have received tuition from Abraham Cooper.
 In London, Herring experienced financial difficulties and was given financial assistance by W. T. Copeland, who commissioned many paintings, including some designs used for the Copeland Spode bone china.
 In 1840-1841, Herring visited Paris, painting several pictures, on the invitation of the Duc d'Orleans (the Duke of Orleans), son of the French King Louis-Phillipe.

-In 1845, Herring was appointed Animal Painter to the Duchess of Kent, followed by a subsequent commission from the ruling Queen Victoria, who remained a patron for the rest of his life.
+In 1845, Herring was appointed Animal Painter to the Duchess of Kent, followed by a subsequent commission from Queen Victoria, who remained a patron for the rest of his life.